-This policy is clearly outlined in the school diary which is disseminated to all within the community.
+This policy is clearly outlined in the school diary and Anti Bullying policy which is disseminated to all within the community.
 It defines bullying as "any single or repetitive act whose intent is to cause hurt or unhappiness" and details types.
 Teacher responses and sanctions are outlined.

-Occupational Health and Safety
+Work Health and Safety

-Occupational Health and Safety refers to the relevant legislation, incident prevention and management, obligations of employer and employees, and Workers' Compensation requirements of the College and staff.
-A College OHS Committee is being formed under the leadership of Mr Austing and, over the last term a large number of issues have been rectified.
-The College board is informed of OHS issues each meeting and reviews of policy and situations are taking place regularly.
+Work Health and Safety refers to the relevant legislation, incident prevention and management, obligations of employer and employees, and Workers' Compensation requirements of the College and staff.
+A College WHS Committee has been formed consisting of Mr David (Deputy), Mrs Nada (Deputy Dean of the Junior School, Mr Horner and Mr Bestawros (Financial Manager).
+An audit of maintance requirements is conducted each term and maintance is completed each term day and selected days throughout term breaks.
+The College board is informed of WHS issues each meeting and reviews of policy and situations are taking place regularly.